kaltura/DeveloperPortalDocs/documentation/04_Web-Video-Player/Player-UI-Localization.md

 ## Setting the Desired Player Locale

-By default, all Players fall back to English unless the locale is defined otherwise.
+By default, all Players revert to English unless the locale is defined otherwise.

 You can define the required locale using the Flashvar `localizationCode`.
 This can be set in the Player Studio UIVars section or on the page using embed Flashvars.